-The University Library is situated in the south wing of the Main Building.
-Its collection comprises 5 million volumes, which are stored in the Central Repository and 13 other depots.
-The Bavarian State Library, with 10.5 million titles in its catalog, possesses an outstanding collection of rare books and other documents (including maps, picture archives and sketchbooks), as well as one of the largest collections of manuscripts in the world.
-Many of Munich’s famous museums, including the Old and the New Pinakothek, the Brandhorst Museum, the Glyptothek and the Museum of Egyptian Art, as well as archives such as the Central State Archive of Bavaria, are within easy reach of the Main Building, making it an ideal location for research and study.
+The Bavarian State Library, with 10.5 million titles in its catalog, possesses an outstanding collection of rare books and other documents (including maps, picture archives, and sketchbooks) as well as one of the largest collections of manuscripts in the world.
+Many of Munich’s famous museums, including the Old and the New Pinakothek, the Brandhorst Museum, the Glyptothek, and the Museum of Egyptian Art, as well as archives such as the Central State Archive of Bavaria, are within easy reach of the Main Building.

 Campus Sendlinger Tor

-The area located between Sendlinger Tor and Goetheplatz in the city center has served as Munich's "medical district" for over 200 years.
-It is home to a series of specialized hospitals, medical research insitutes and other facilities affiliated with the Faculty of Medicine
+The area located between Sendlinger Tor and Goetheplatz in the city center has served as Munich‘s ‘medical district’ for over 200 years.
+It is home to a series of specialized hospitals, medical research institutes, and other facilities affiliated with the Faculty of Medicine.

 The campus is destined to undergo significant change.
 LMU plans to construct a new building for the Earth Sciences here, and the departments comprising the Faculty of Mathematics, Informatics and Statistics will be brought together on the campus.